 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal or higher value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

-Breakfast is included on all days as well as one dinner.
-When no restaurant location is available on the route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
-You can have dinner at the hotel you are staying at (notification in advance required by some accommodations – see the itinerary for details) or at the village restaurants.
+Breakfast is included on all days, as well as one light dinner.
+When no restaurant location is available on the route, lunches and snacks should either be bought from local shops or packed lunches can be pre-ordered from your hotel the night before.
+You can have dinner at the hotel you are staying at or at the village restaurants.

 Difficulty & terrain

-The grade is easy to moderate and the longest day is 22 km.
-Total walking distance is 103 km.
-The walking is not challenging (3-6 hours per day) but it is sometimes an undulating landscape.
-The ground varies from narrow paths, over beaches and forest roads to smaller village roads and shorter sections along country roads (read more about difficulty grades). Österlenleden is well-marked.
+The grade is easy to moderate, and the longest day is 22 km.
+The total walking distance is 103 km.
+The walking is not challenging (3-6 hours per day), but it is sometimes an undulating landscape.
+The ground varies from narrow paths over beaches and forest roads to smaller village roads and shorter sections along country roads (read more about difficulty grades). Österlenleden is well-marked.
 Walking inland and through forests, you follow the orange circles.
-Walking along the coast you follow the sea.
+Walking along the coast, you follow the sea.
 There are signs when the trail changes direction.
 Comprehensive route notes and maps are supplied.
 You can also call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to go

 This trip is available to start on any date between the beginning of March and the end of November.
 Daytime summer temperatures normally range from 15°C to 25°C. The air is relatively humid, making warm days feel warmer and cold days colder.
-The best time to visit is June-August with the warmest month being July with an average maximum temperature of 20°C. The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.
+The best time to visit is June-August, with the warmest month being July, with an average temperature of 20°C. The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.

 Click to view travel options